techidaily/site-games-able/source/_posts/bargain-bin-bonanza-nabbing-great-values-in-steams-offerings.md

  Things get a little trickier if you want to find games with free special offers or giveaways.
 If you want to go this route, you'll need to take advantage of some third-party websites.

  Reddit has a few subreddits dedicated to finding free games, including titles that are having a free promotion period.
-The[FreeGameFinder](https://www.reddit.com/r/FreeGameFindings/) and[FreeGamesOnSteam](https://www.reddit.com/r/FreeGamesOnSteam/) subreddits are good places to check out; the latter is particularly good at weeding out games that are only free for a weekend, or during a beta test.
+The [FreeGameFinder](https://www.reddit.com/r/FreeGameFindings/) and [FreeGamesOnSteam](https://www.reddit.com/r/FreeGamesOnSteam/) subreddits are good places to check out; the latter is particularly good at weeding out games that are only free for a weekend, or during a beta test.

- You can also check out[SteamDB's free promotions filter](https://steamdb.info/upcoming/free/) for more titles.
+ You can also check out [SteamDB's free promotions filter](https://steamdb.info/upcoming/free/) for more titles.
 This will include DLC titles, but if a game is having a 100% off sale, it'll pop up here for you to check out.

  And finally, if you're looking for an older game, there's always a chance that you can get it for free elsewhere.
-Check out these[sites where you can download old games for free](https://www.makeuseof.com/tag/4-sites-where-you-can-download-old-pc-games-for-free-nb/) for more information.
+Check out these [sites where you can download old games for free](https://www.makeuseof.com/tag/4-sites-where-you-can-download-old-pc-games-for-free-nb/) for more information.

  Finding free Steam games is easy, but finding titles worthy of your time is a little trickier.
 Now you know how to locate the well-rated Steam games, plus some places to find titles that are having free-to-keep promotions.